Ramsey Campbell: The 1990s: Midnight Sun to The Last Voice They Hear

 The 1990s again saw Campbell publish eight novels, though in the second half of this decade he moved away from traditional horror to explore crime and tales of social alienation.
 Four of this decade's novels won awards.

 In Midnight Sun (1990), an alien entity apparently seeks entry to the world through the mind of a children's writer.
 In its fusion of horror with awe, Midnight Sun shows the influence of Algernon Blackwood and Arthur Machen as well as Lovecraft.
-It is one that many enthusiasts single out as a highlight of this stage of his career.
+Campbell said it was his most difficult book to write up to that time, with weeks on end where he felt that it was an utterly worthless work, but once he finished it he felt that it was probably the best he had done at creating a terrifying supernatural story with virtually no physical violence.
 Needing Ghosts (1990), a novella, is a nightmarish work that blends the horrific and the comic; Campbell himself has described the composition of this piece as unique among his work in that it "felt like dreaming on the page" and was written relatively quickly without technical or structural challenges.

 A sympathetic serial murderer appears in the black comedy The Count of Eleven (1991), which displays Campbell's gift for word play, and which the author has said is disturbing "because it doesn't stop being funny when you think it should".
 A review at the time suggested that the central character might be played in a film by Stan Laurel, an observation that delighted Campbell, who is a great admirer of Laurel and Hardy.
 Other novels of this decade include The Long Lost (1993), in which a sin-eater is discovered by a couple holidaying in Wales and brought home ostensibly as a relative, with considerable impact on a community.
 A haunted house novel called The House on Nazareth Hill (1996), combining the author's M R Jamesian suggestiveness with an increasingly idiosyncratic prose style, is a study of familial psychology and the unchanging nature of social processes, particularly those relating to the young's quest for independence and the threat this presents to others.